-Depression Research and Treatment publishes original research articles, review articles, and clinical studies related to all aspects of depression
+Depression Research and Treatment publishes original research articles and review articles related to all aspects of depression

-Depression Research and Treatment publishes original research articles, review articles, maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.
+Depression Research and Treatment maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.